 “I Think The Value Comes From Diagnosing First” [21:48]

 And then I realized, “No, no, no, meet them there with empathy.”
 “I understand how important investment performance is to you.
 Right?
 I understand that, and we’ll get there.
 Before we get there, could we back up a little bit, all right?
 I’ve got to understand.”
 Sort of like, “For what?”
 And that gets just…then we take our way towards these goals.
 And it’s never that I say, “I’m going to help you have better conversations.”
 It’s that you walk out of that meeting, the first meeting, and you are scratching your head.
 Client couple walking to the car scratching their head going, “Oh my gosh, what just happened to us?”
 Right?
-Like, “We just had the best, most clarifying conversation about money.
+“We just had the best, most clarifying conversation about money.
 And it was totally different.”
 And in fact, at the end of that meeting you’ve said, “Go meet with other advisors.”
 You walk into the other advisors’ meeting and they go, “You don’t like green, I’ve got blue.
 You don’t like blue, I’ve got purple,” right?
-Like, just tossing prescriptions.
+Just tossing prescriptions.
 I think the value comes from diagnosing first.

 Carl: We could.
 And I don’t know that they would put words on it, though.

-Carl: One of the reasons I’m so excited about this idea is that you come…and you bring it up, like, the whole industry is working on this model where we have to quantify our ability to outperform somebody else.
+Carl: One of the reasons I’m so excited about this idea is that you come…and you bring it up, the whole industry is working on this model where we have to quantify our ability to outperform somebody else.
 And by outperform, I don’t even mean investments, but we just somehow have to win the race.
 And there is an alternative…

 Michael: Well, I do want to get the client.
 I don’t want you to get it.
 I have to win…

 Now, again, we’ve got to table the discussion about, “Well, okay, great, how do I say it?”
-But I think in those moments where we realize like there is no algorithm for that.
+But I think in those moments where we realize there is no algorithm for that.
 There’s no algorithm for the client that wants to pay off their mortgage.
 You and I have both seen this.
 “We’ve got the spreadsheet here.
 Your cost of capital is 3%.
 Your investment portfolio has done 6%,” whatever.
-Like, “Why would you want to pay off the mortgage?”
+“Why would you want to pay off the mortgage?”
 “Because I do.”
-And, like, I’ve been to a mortgage not to pay off party.
+And I’ve been to a mortgage not to pay off party.
 I’ve never been to an efficient portfolio allocation party.
 Right?
 So that doesn’t…to know.
-Like, Michael, I know how you think, and the ability to say to you in the eyes like, “Hey, what I’m about to tell you, you may fire me for it, but if I don’t tell you, you should definitely fire me.
+Michael, I know how you think, and the ability to say to you in the eyes, “Hey, what I’m about to tell you, you may fire me for it, but if I don’t tell you, you should definitely fire me.
 You told me last week you want to coach your daughter’s soccer team, this week you want to buy a new Tesla.
 What’s the disconnect here?”
-But like, those kind of conversations, is that ringing true to you?
+But those kind of conversations, is that ringing true to you?

 Carl: Right.
 Well, listen, I….this has been everything I had hoped it would have been.
 Right?
 And we’re so close to wanting to jump to another topic, which is, let’s talk about how to talk about it.
-And given that we’ve been chatting….amazing, Like, real true professional financial advisor, planner, whatever you call yourself, please understand, in a world where you’re getting hammered, right, like, in a world where… I feel like, to a large degree, we both share one little slice of our job, I feel a little bit like the “Lorax,” right?
-Like, I feel like part of my job is to protect real planners and advisors’ sense of self-esteem and confidence.
-Like, there should be a line outside your door, and I hope there will be soon, because you do all that Advisor Alpha stuff.
+And given that we’ve been chatting….amazing, Real true professional financial advisor, planner, whatever you call yourself, please understand, in a world where you’re getting hammered, right, in a world where… I feel to a large degree, we both share one little slice of our job, I feel a little bit like the “Lorax,” right?
+I feel like part of my job is to protect real planners and advisors’ sense of self-esteem and confidence.
+There should be a line outside your door, and I hope there will be soon, because you do all that Advisor Alpha stuff.
 I am for the wraparound, but then you do all this other stuff that we’ve got to here at the end.

-Because, aside from a small subset of people who are actually anxious about their performance and want to talk about the portfolio, for the rest, like, the portfolio is a means to an end.
+Because, aside from a small subset of people who are actually anxious about their performance and want to talk about the portfolio, for the rest, the portfolio is a means to an end.
 And trying to frame your value based on the means instead of framing the value based on the ends is, I think, what gets us into this trap where we can’t figure out what the value is, and we certainly can’t figure out how to explain it.
 Which, given how many times you’ve cued us up, I get the feeling that’ll be the comment we get.
-Like, “Okay, now you guys have to do another one to talk about how to talk about the value.”
-But, like, what happens when we start unhinging the value conversation from the portfolio and give ourselves more freedom to explain value in more ways?
+“Okay, now you guys have to do another one to talk about how to talk about the value.”
+But what happens when we start unhinging the value conversation from the portfolio and give ourselves more freedom to explain value in more ways?